'Lotta' strip from Tina #49, 2022).

 Lotta

-In 2018 De Vries was asked to develop a new weekly comic strip for the girls' magazine Tina.
+In 2018, De Vries was asked to develop a new weekly comic strip for the girls' magazine Tina.
 A dream come true, since she used to be an avid Tina reader.
 Her comic strip 'Lotta' made its debut in the first issue of 2019.
 The title character is a girl who does things her own way, and is not so much a "girly-girl".
-She uses her own childhood experiences as main reference, and hopes she can inspire young girls who also deviate from the norm.
+In her comic, De Vries tackles both humorous topics, like Lotta's clumsiness and work at the children's farm, and serious subject matter, like school bullying and growing up without a mother.
+The rest of the cast consists of Lotta's single father, who has a crush on her teacher, her little sister Elfie, her best friend Bien and her eccentric grandmother, Oma Toeps, with her garden full of goats, alpaca and chickens.
+Marloes uses her own childhood experiences as main reference, and hopes she can inspire young girls who also deviate from the norm.
+On occasion, Kenny Rubenis has been an additional gag writer for the feature.

 Graphic contributions

-In 2020 De Vries was one of five artists who made a collective comic adaptation of the dark story 'De Man Die Geen Saxofoon Mocht Spelen' (Personalia, 2020) by novelist Lilian Blom.
+In 2019, Marloes de Vries was invited by King Features Syndicate to create a special episode of E.C.
+Segar's 'Popeye' for the Popeye's Cartoon Club project on the occasion of the character's 90th anniversary.
+Her episode appeared on 10 November 2019.
+In 2020, De Vries was one of five artists who made a collective comic adaptation of the dark story 'De Man Die Geen Saxofoon Mocht Spelen' (Personalia, 2020) by novelist Lilian Blom.
 The other contributors were Aimée de Jongh, Ibrahim R. Ineke, Juliette de Wit and the veteran illustrator Thé Tjong-Khing, who also initiated the project.

-De Vries has a large fanbase on Instagram (105K followers by late 2018), and posting on the platform has become her main source of acquiring new clients.
-She also uses the medium to give tips and advise to young and aspiring illustrators, as she has additionally worked as a freelance teacher at the ArtEZ Institute of the Arts in Enschede since 2015.
+De Vries has a large fanbase on Instagram (129K followers by early 2024), and posting on the platform has become her main source of acquiring new clients.
+She also uses the medium to give tips and advice to young and aspiring illustrators, and to post openly about dealing with burn-out and depression, while appearing in several creative podcasts and magazines to talk about her profession.
+Since 2015, she has worked as a freelance teacher at the ArtEZ Institute of the Arts in Enschede.